 - WHO web site on the Coronavirus and the WHO dashboard

-- We are under a provincial state of emergency through April 5.
+- We are under a provincial state of emergency through May 31 (this has been updated repeatedly).
 If you do not follow the orders of the Chief Medical Officer of Health then you can be fined and arrested.
 The fines are $1,000 per person per day and $7,500 per business per day.
-Click here for the direction from the Chief Medical Officer of Health, with updates to March 25.
+Click here for the direction from the Chief Medical Officer of Health, with updates to May 15.

 - There can be no social gatherings of more than 5 people.